You can help yourself feel better!

 Bipolar disorder (also known as manic depression) causes serious shifts in mood, energy, thinking, and behavior—from the highs of mania on one extreme, to the lows of depression on the other.
 More than just a fleeting good or bad mood, the cycles of bipolar disorder last for days, weeks, or months.
 And unlike ordinary mood swings, the mood changes of bipolar disorder are so intense that they interfere with your ability to function.

-The causes of bipolar disorder aren’t completely understood, but it often runs in families.
+The causes of bipolar disorder aren’t completely understood, but it often appears to be hereditary.
 The first manic or depressive episode of bipolar disorder usually occurs in the teenage years or early adulthood.
-The symptoms can be subtle and confusing, so many people with bipolar disorder are overlooked or misdiagnosed–resulting in unnecessary suffering.
+The symptoms can be subtle and confusing; many people with bipolar disorder are overlooked or misdiagnosed—resulting in unnecessary suffering.
 But with proper treatment and support, you can lead a rich and fulfilling life.

 Myths and Facts About Bipolar Disorder

 Myth: People with bipolar disorder can’t get better or lead a normal life.

 Fact: Many people with bipolar disorder have successful careers, happy family lives, and satisfying relationships.
 Living with bipolar disorder is challenging, but with treatment, healthy coping skills, and a solid support system, you can live fully while managing your symptoms.

 Myth: People with bipolar disorder swing back and forth between mania and depression.

 Fact: Some people alternate between extreme episodes of mania and depression, but most are depressed more often than they are manic.
 Mania may also be so mild that it goes unrecognized.
 People with bipolar disorder can also go for long stretches without symptoms.